 3 min read • ––– views

-One of the things I struggled with when I started out as a programmer was where to put my code.
-It was not something I could easily find in tutorials and for a long time I wondered why everyone was so focused on how to get framework X to do Y, when all I wanted to know was where to put the code that does Y.
+One of the things I struggled with when I started as a programmer was where to put my code.
+It was not something I could easily find in tutorials, and for a long time, I wondered why everyone was so focused on how to get framework X to do Y when all I wanted to know was where to put the code that does Y.

-Over the years I've learned that the following principle helps to structure code in way that's easy to understand and maintain: keep the code that changes together close together.
+Over the years, I've learned that the following principle helps to structure code in a way that's easy to understand and maintain: keep the code that changes together close together.

-This means that if you have a helper function that's specific for the feature you're writing in
+This means that if you have a helper function that's specific to the feature you're writing in

 Table.tsx file or right next to it if you have several helper functions.
 This way, when you have to change or understand the functionality of featureA, all the code you need is close by.